Funeral

 How much does it cost for Funeral

 Local masjids have negotiated rates with the funeral house.
-It cost about $2400 for Funeral house and $500 for digging the grave.
-So total cost of $2900.
+It cost about $4000 for Funeral house and $500 for digging the grave.
+So total cost of $4500.
 Please plan before hand for this expenses.
 So it is not burden for the loved ones after you die.
 Please we strongly suggest you prepare the Islamic Will before you die.
-Link to sample Islamic will is listed for Download here
+Burial Will and Registration document is available for download Download here.
+Please fill out and get the signatures of witness and share with Masjid As Salam.

 Care for the Dying